muhafiz5814/muhafiz5814/README.md

 <br/>

--  ***Now is the best time to hire me💯, time's passing by⌛, may be the next time you visit me again, I will belong to someone else.*** 😎
+-  ***Now is the best time to hire me💯, time's passing by⌛, may be the next time you visit me again, I will belong to someone else.*** 🙂

 <br/>

 -  Participated in GSSoC Extended 2024 open source program and contributed to some awesome projects.
 [Click here](https://github.com/muhafiz5814?tab=overview&from=2024-10-01&to=2024-10-31#:~:text=Contribution%20activity), then scroll to `Contribution activity` section to see my contribution history of program below 👇.
 -  Learning new things 👨‍💻 and helping my parents 👨‍👩‍👦 in the day, applying my learning in projects in the night (mostly).
-Due to this you can notice my most commits are made at night 🌃.
 -  If you see many continuous empty squares⬛ in my contribution history in recent days/weeks, check again after some time, I am just a PR away 🙂.

 ### Note